Skip navigation

 Coach Lane Campus West

 My overarching research interests are forest school, outdoor education, PSHE education and child language development in the context of early years education.
-I recently completed a doctorate researching the impact of regular outdoor sessions (specifically, forest school) upon young children.
+My doctorate researched the impact of regular outdoor sessions (specifically, forest school) upon young children.

 • Please visit the Pure Research Information Portal for further information